DatabricksDashboardInADay/DatabricksDashboardInADay/labs/Lab 2 - Data Modelling.md

     source: sunny_bay_roastery.gold.dim_product
     "on": source.product_key = product.product_key
 ```
 3. Add another join  using the same approach (we will not provide the code snippet yet).
 Note that the `join` keyword needs to be used only once.
+Initiate the next join using the `-` sign and mind the formatting/indents (YAML can be tricky in that regard).
 Use your **date** dimension which is stored in the table `sunny_bay_roastery.gold.dim_date`.
 The join columns are named `date_key` on both tables.
 Set the name attribute to `date`.

 4. Add a final join to the **store** dimension table named `sunny_bay_roastery.gold.dim_store`.
 The join columns are named `store_key` on both sides.
 Set the name attribute to `store`.